LaunchCodeEducation/liftoff/src/modules/demo-projects/expense-tracker/index.rst

 Week 6
 ------

-There is no project module assignment for Week 6, Paul focused on completing user stories.
+There is no project module assignment for Week 6, so Paul focused on completing user stories.

 Sprint 3 Standup
 ^^^^^^^^^^^^^^^^

-**What was accomplised:** Refactor project to follow MVC.
-Implemented Request Guards to authorize users for all given paths.
-User can create, and view categories.
-User can create and view Expenses.
+**What was accomplished:** Paul refactored his project to follow MVC.
+He implemented Request Guards to authorize users for all given paths.
+Users can now create and view categories and expenses.

 .. figure:: figures/sprint_3_commits_1.png
    :alt: Sprint 3 Commits